gabrielfioravante/json-sender/README.md

 ```

 ## Folder structure
 Files in which the requests succeeded will be moved to the `success` folder.
 The ones that failed, to the `failed` folder.
-These folders are created automatically.
+By default, all the response files, the files that contain the requests response body, are created inside the `response` folder.These folders are created automatically.

 ```
 files_to_send